pu2clr/PIC16F/projects/README.md

 Within each project, there is a subfolder named MPLAB_EXAMPLES.
 Here, you can compile, debug, and load the program onto the microcontroller using the [MPLAB X IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide), which is freely available for download from Microchip.
 Additionally, each project contains a circuit schematic located in a folder named [KiCad](https://www.kicad.org/), the tool used for circuit design.

+The following are the main characteristics of the microcontrollers used in this repository.

 ## PIC16F628A PINOUT

 ![PIC16F628A PINOUT](../images/PIC16F628A_PINOUT.png)